Gosport and Fareham Inshore Rescue Service: Gosport Rescue Mobile

 The Gosport Rescue Mobile is an Isuzu D-Max, which acts as an incident support vehicle both for inland incidents and shoreside assistant for the organisation's rescue craft.
 Gosport Rescue Mobile carries first aid, oxygen, paramedic equipment and rescue stretchers.
 Additionally it carries light rescue tools and scene lighting equipment for protracted incidents.

 Cadets and Canoe Lifeguard Section

 The organisation has a Cadet Section for youths between the ages of 14 and 18.
-The aim of the section is to teach the youngsters lifesaving skills both in canoes and on the beach, as well as lifeguard skills.
+The aim of the section is to teach the youngsters lifesaving skills both in canoes and on surf rescue boards and on the beach, as well as other lifeguarding skills.
 The service uses canoes for routine patrols and rescue work along the coastline of the area and additionally in support of the mud rescue teams.
 The canoes are normally paddled by the cadet section.

 The canoes used are the 'Shark' rescue canoe, Selki rescue canoe and Plastic Sea Boats.
 The Shark was designed originally by the service to withstand the rigours of life as a rescue craft.
 The service has 14 rescue canoes and two paddle boards.